uzukwujp/darey-devops-pbl-projetcs/project 1/project1.md

 #### Welcome to your very first PBL Project

 You must be really excited to start getting your hands dirty.
-There is a lot of projects ahead, so without any delay, lest get started.
+There is a lot of projects ahead, so without any delay, let's get started.

 As you kick off your career in DevOps, you will soon realise that everything you will be doing as a DevOps engineer is around software, websites, applications etc. And, there are different stack of technologies that make different solutions possible.
 These stack of technologies are regarded as **WEB STACKS**.
 Examples of Web Stacks include **LAMP**, **LEMP**, **MEAN**, and **MERN** stacks.
 As you proceed in your journey, you will be required to understand and implement all of these technology stacks.
 Lets have a short close up on what a Technology stack is.